-As a result of the drug makers’ failure to warn about the Zantac cancer side effects, lawsuits are being pursued by our lawyers.
-To find out whether you or a loved one may be entitled to a financial settlement, request a free consultation and case evaluation.
+As a result of the drug makers’ failure to warn about the Zantac cancer side effects, financial compensation and settlement benefits may be available.
+To find out whether you or a loved one qualify for a claim request a free consultation and case evaluation.

 Zantac NDMA Risks